kkaibin/disaster-response-classifier/README.md

   <img src="image/original_data_categories.png" height="150" alt="original data-categories"/><br/>

 ### Overview:
   We will read the dataset provided by Appen, clean the data, and then store it in a SQLite database.
-We will then create a machine learning pipeline that uses NTLK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model to predict classifications for 36 categories (multi-output classifications).
+We will then create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model to predict classifications for 36 categories (multi-output classifications).
 Finally, there is a web app included where an emergency worker can input a new message and get classification results in several categories.

 <a name="Howtorun"></a>
 ## How to run